kimtore/pms/doc/options.md

   Set the default sort order, for when using the [`sort` command](commands.md#manipulating-lists) without any parameters.

-  A comma-separated list of tag names must be given, such as the default `file,track,disc,album,year,albumartistsort`.
+  A comma-separated list of tag names must be given, such as the default `track,disc,album,year,albumArtist`.

 ### Information bar ("top bar")